lowRISC/lowrisc-site/content/docs/jtag-v0.6/installtools.md

 * awk: symbol lookup error: awk: undefined symbol: mpfr_z_sub

 A work-around is to manually execute `unset LD_LIBRARY_PATH` afterwards before installing the cross-compiler.

+To use JTAG with the Digilent board you must install the drivers as follows (this one-off step might have to be performed by an administrator):

+cd /opt/Xilinx/Vivado/2018.1/data/xicom/cable_drivers/lin64/install_script/install_drivers
+sudo sh install_digilent.sh

+After this step the Digilent board should be unplugged and plugged in again.